Once you’ve finished crafting your 3D scene, you’ll probably want to do something with it. For that you will need to use the Export feature.

 options to your custom camera, or by clicking on the size label in the export window and selecting a different size:

-When exporting an image (or exporting a model for non-realtime use), you may wish to use the detail
+When exporting an image (or exporting a model for non-realtime use) you can improve the quality by using the detail

-command to increase the detail level.
-A detail level of 100 should be good enough for even a very large or high-resolution image, but this may take a long time to generate for a complex model.
+command.
+A detail level of 100 should be good enough for even a very large or high-resolution image, but this can take a long time to generate/render.

 Note: Although ShapeScript can export images, for best results you should export as a 3D model and then import that into a ray tracing program that provides fine-grained control over scene lighting and camera placement.